 Taiwan’s Take on Shaoxing Rice Wine

-Either way, Taiwanese cuisine makes liberal use of shaoxing.
-Taste-wise, you could compare it to dry sherry, but obviously that won’t have the same impact in a dish.
+Either way, Taiwanese cuisine makes liberal use of Shaoxing.
+Taste-wise, you could compare it to dry sherry, but obviously, that won’t have the same impact in a dish.
 Also, even though it’s referred to as a rice wine, I found out that it has some wheat in it, too.
 Gluten-free goers, beware!

 Asian Drinks Don’t Get More Local than Michiu

 Michiu, the local name for “mijiu” or millet wine, has been part of Taiwan’s indigenous culture for centuries.
 Although modern brewing techniques make production nowadays much easier, they used to make michiu with pots and sieves.
 They’d boil it, strain it, and let it ferment for a month.
-Each indigenous clan has their own millet god and festivals where michiu plays a key part, since drinking it is supposed to bring good luck.
+Each indigenous clan has its own millet god and festivals where michiu plays a key part since drinking it is supposed to bring good luck.
 I can see why – I know I definitely feel better after a warm glass of spirits.

 Michiu usually comes as a clear or light yellow liquid and is sweet and sticky.
-Though not quite as sweet as shaoxing, it has a relatively low alcohol content and features quite a bit in Taiwanese cooking.
+Though not quite as sweet as Shaoxing, it has a relatively low alcohol content and features quite a bit in Taiwanese cooking.
 This includes desserts, though it doesn’t seem to be a part of Taiwan’s most famous ones, like douhua and sun cakes.

 For peak flavor, warm up your michiu before drinking.
 And if you happen to be in Taiwan during the Harvest Festival, check it out!
 I haven’t been there myself yet, but it sounds like an amazing experience, and not just for the michiu.
 This cultural celebration offers gratitude whether that year’s crop was bountiful or not, as elders tell ages-old stories around the fire.